VPN

 This can be a device connected to the internet at home, or a wireless network at your present location.
 This connection will dictate the speed and performance of a remote connection to the campus.
 If you have poor service, then you can expect slow performance.

 This software is required to create a virtual private network between your remote device and the universty's network.
-If your device does not have Ivanti Secure Access software, you can download and install this software from IUware.

 Select the appropriate version of the software for the device you are using.
 The installation software will download to your device.
 Then, locate the software (look in the downloads folder) and install it.

-Learn more about VPN
+Learn more about the IU VPN

 Duo